Multimedia journalism: Impact on journalism ideology

 Thirdly, autonomy refers to the independency of journalists, without interference of external forces such as governmental censorship.
 Multimedia journalism guarantees such autonomy as it encourages citizen's engagement.
 Since the Internet has become a forum for free speech, the virtual community created in cyber space is more democratic than the real life society.
 News content can be distributed autonomously, not having to undergo the checks of a political supervisor and regulation.

 The fourth concept, immediacy, is another component central to the professional journalism's ideology.
 It means the ability of delivering news timely and completely.
 One of the distinctive characteristics of digital technology is its high speed of transmitting information.
 While news organizations are extending their distribution scope, especially the Internet, news is delivered quickly and immediately.

 Finally, ethics are the moral regulation, instructing journalists to "have sense of right and wrong, or ethical, practice".
 This ideology is challenged by today's news ecosystem.
-Even though journalists are ideally required to be unbiased and objective, acting as watchdogs to seek the truth; their personal needs and external pressure always conflict with this professional ideology.
+Even though journalists are ideally required to be unbiased and objective, acting as watchdogs to seek the truth; their personal needs and external pressure usually conflicts with this professional ideology.
 However, contemporary multimedia outlets are "competing to win ratings" or to gain readership by "seeing how far they can lower the bar without getting hurt when covering celebrities".
 Journalists, additionally, they want byline, position, and access to sources; they sometimes have to privilege the voice of those in power.